Night of the Hurricane

 Night of the Hurricane is a 2011 crossover event on the Animation Domination lineup on Fox.
-The event involved the three animated television series created by Seth MacFarlane: The Cleveland Show, Family Guy and American Dad!.
+The event involved the three animated television series created by Seth MacFarlane—The Cleveland Show, Family Guy and American Dad!.
 The event depicts a hurricane which hits the towns of Stoolbend (The Cleveland Show setting), Quahog (Family Guy setting) and Langley Falls (American Dad! setting).
 The actual three-way crossover of the event occurs at the end on American Dad! with the three fathers of each family in the same scene.

-The Night of the Hurricane event is similar to the NBC Hurricane Saturday event of 1991 with three series created by Susan Harris: The Golden Girls, Empty Nest and Nurses.
+The Night of the Hurricane event is similar to the NBC Hurricane Saturday event of 1991 with three series created by Susan Harris—The Golden Girls, Empty Nest and Nurses.
 It was originally scheduled to air on May 1, 2011, but was delayed after the 2011 Super Outbreak in the Southern United States.
 It eventually aired on October 2, 2011.
-Coincidentally, those episodes aired exactly two months after Hurricane Irene, which caused some damage to Virginia, the state where the shows American Dad and The Cleveland Show take place, and Rhode Island, the state where the show Family Guy takes place.
+Coincidentally, those episodes aired exactly two months after Hurricane Irene, which caused some damage to Virginia, the state where the shows American Dad! and The Cleveland Show take place, and Rhode Island, the state where the show Family Guy takes place.

 Plot

-The event begins on The Cleveland Show episode "The Hurricane!", when the storm hits Stoolbend, forcing the Browns/Tubbs to cancel their vacation plans.
-In the meantime, Cleveland, Jr. shocks everyone by announcing that he does not believe in God.
-The event continues on the Family Guy episode "Seahorse Seashell Party", when the storm moves from Stoolbend to Quahog and the Griffins try to find ways to pass the time.
-Brian devours hallucinogenic mushrooms, which cause him to see bizarre things while Meg finally loses her temper at Peter, Lois and Chris for all the times they abused her over the years.
-The event ends on the American Dad! episode "Hurricane!", when the storm moves from Quahog to Langley Falls, leading the Smiths to fight like mad to survive after the sea wall breaks and causes a terrible flood.
+The event begins on The Cleveland Show episode "The Hurricane!", when the storm hits Stoolbend, forcing the Browns to cancel their vacation plans.
+In the meantime, Cleveland Jr. shocks everyone by announcing that he does not believe in God.
+The event continues on the Family Guy episode "Seahorse Seashell Party", when the storm moves to Quahog and the Griffins try to find ways to pass the time.
+Brian takes magic mushrooms which cause him to hallucinate, while Meg finally loses her temper at Peter, Lois and Chris for all the times they maltreated her over the years.
+The event ends on the American Dad! episode "Hurricane!", when the storm reaches Langley Falls, causing the Smiths to fight for survival after the sea wall breaks and causes the city to flood.
 After the storm passes, the houses of the three families end up in the same neighborhood.
-Stan, Cleveland and Peter face each other in a stand-off, during which Francine comes out the front door, leading to Stan accidentally shooting her, which Peter claims to be "classic American Dad!"
+Stan, Cleveland and Peter face each other in a stand-off, during which Francine comes out the front door, leading to Stan accidentally shooting her, which Peter claims to be "classic American Dad!".